Natty-p/-Medical-Doctors-Nurses-Other-Healthcare-Provider-Across-the-36-States-FCT-is-included-in-Nigeria/README.md

 •	Pharmacists
 •	Laboratory Scientists/Lab Technicians
 •	Community Health Workers (CHWs)
-•	Doctor to Population Ratio (if available or calculated)
+•	Doctor to Population Ratio (Available & calculated)

 ## 📌 Data Source Assumptions:
 •	Data collected from Federal ministry of health & Social Welfare on “ State of Health of the Nation 2024 Report.